Pratham-Chauhan/blockify/README.md

   - GTK+ 3

 Optional but highly recommended:
-  - Pulseaudio (allows muting Spotify instead of all system sound)
+  - PipeWire or Pulseaudio (allows muting Spotify instead of all system sound)
   - Gstreamer1.0 (used to play music of your choice during muted ads.
-Requires pulseaudio.)
+Requires PipeWire or pulseaudio.)

 Optional:
   - docopt (provides a command-line interface for blockify and blockify-ui)